 There is nowhere better for fishing than the deep seas of Costa Rica: two oceans, beautiful lakes and hundreds of rivers.
 Aboard comfortable boats, inflatable zodiacs or simple canoes, the possibilities are endless.
-Sportfishing in Costa Rica is always a success since its idyllic weather allows fish all year long.
-But be aware that the “catch and release” policy is applied in Costa Rica.
+Sport fishing in Costa Rica is always a success since its idyllic weather allows fishing all year long.
+Be aware that a “catch and release” policy is applied in Costa Rica!

 The Pacific region is dotted with internationally known spots like Playa Flamingo, Golfito and Bahia Drake.

-Sounds like something for you?
+Sounds right for you?
 You know what to do!
-It will be our pleasure to make you discover those famous fishing spots whether you’re a rookie seaman or a seasoned captain.
+It will be our pleasure to help discover those famous fishing spots, whether you’re a rookie seaman or a seasoned captain!